Why study Theology in Nijmegen?

 What makes Theology at Radboud University unique?

-• Christian by tradition, Catholic in heritage, Ecumenical in outlook
+- Theology in Nijmegen is Christian by tradition, Catholic in heritage, and ecumenical in outlook.

-• An internationally and confessionally diverse student body with close, personal ties with both students and teachers
+- You belong to a confessionally diverse student body with close, personal relationships between students and faculty

-• Close connection with affiliated institutes, such as the Titus Brandsma Institute (Christian spirituality) and the St Irenaeus Institute (theology in the orthodox world)
+- The programme is closely affiliated with research institutes, such as the Titus Brandsma Institute (Christian spirituality) and the St. Irenaeus Institute (theology in the orthodox world)

 Do you want to know more about what Radboud University has to offer?